I’m pregnant with baby #2, due in March! For the past 8 months, I’ve been devoted to giving this baby the best start to life.

 Iron needs jump to 30 mg per day when pregnant.
 There are so many different forms of iron—it can be quite confusing.
 Ferrous iron is much better absorbed than Ferric iron, and there are different forms of ferrous iron…some are better than others.

-Ferrous fumarate is a good form, yet ferrous sulfate is the cheapest and constipates most people.
+Ferrous fumarate is a good form, and ferrous sulfate is the cheapest and constipates most people.

 Iron citrate and iron picolinate are a bit more expensive but more easily absorbed and typically not constipating.

-Milk, calcium and antacids should NOT be taken at the same time as iron supplements.
+Milk, calcium and antacids should NOT be taken at the same time as iron supplements because the calcium binds with iron to prevent it from being absorbed.
 Wait at least two hours after eating these before taking your iron supplement.
 On the other hand, vitamin C increases iron absorption.
 Also, the amount of iron absorbed decreases with increasing doses.
-For this reason, ideally take your iron supplement in two or three equally spaced doses.
+For this reason, ideally take your iron supplement in two or three equally spaced doses, if possible.

 Choline for brain development: